iadarroch/FSProfiles/README.md

 each available control binding, and the controller & input bound to it.

-So far, the utility has only been tested with a native Windows desktop install of FS2020.
-Some work has also been done to support Steam-based installs, but it is untested by actual Steam users.
+So far, the utility has only been tested with a native Windows desktop install of FS2020 and FS2024.
+Some work has also been done to support Steam-based installs, but the FS2024 version is untested by actual Steam users.

 **Example ways to use:**
+* Select profiles from FS2020 and FS2024 to compare/identify what needs setting up in FS2024.
 * Select a single profile to see all its bindings.
-* Select two different profiles for a controller to compare bindings.
+* Select two different profiles for the same controller to compare bindings.
 * Select a set of controller profiles to get a list of all current bindings.

 ## To Install